 Thai Chicken Soup with Coconut Milk, 'Tom Kha Gai'

-This is a mild but spicy chicken soup (it can also be made with shrimp, pork, beef or mushrooms), flavored with the unique flavor of galangal ("kha" in Thai) which creates a heavenly taste when combined with hot chile peppers, coconut milk, lime leaves and lemongrass.
+This is a mild but spicy chicken soup (it can also be made with shrimp, pork, beef or mushrooms), flavored with the unique flavor of galangal ('kha' in Thai) which creates a heavenly taste when combined with hot chile peppers, coconut milk, lime leaves and lemongrass.

-The recipe below is a common, basic method using a prepackaged soup broth or bullion cube.
+Our recipe is a common, basic method using a prepackaged soup broth or bullion cube.
 To make things more tasty, try preparing your own broth from scratch.
 To make a simple broth for Tom Kha, put a carrot, half stalk celery, one medium chopped onion, perhaps a half cup of chopped daikon, and a few cloves of fresh garlic, into a pot of water.
 Simmer for an hour or so and you have a good broth, to be used in place of the 16 oz broth mentioned in recipe below.
 We also prefer increasing the amount of coconut milk to broth, to a 1:1 ratio.

 Heat the stock, add the lime leaves, lemongrass, galangal, fish sauce, and lime juice.
 Stir thoroughly, bring to a boil, and add the chicken and coconut milk, then the chile peppers.
 Bring back to the boil, lower the heat to keep it simmering and cook for about 2 minutes (until the chicken is cooked through).
-Enjoy!

 Not really intended to be eaten as a separate course, we like it served ladled over a bowl of steamed Thai jasmine rice.
 This quantity serves 4 with other food, but is probably only enough for two if eaten